Fast track process non-EU citizens

 - Residence permits are only granted to non-EU/EEA applicants with a verified verblijfsdoel (reason for stay).

-- Work permits are assessed separately by the Uitvoeringsinstituut Werknemersverzekeringen – UWV (Employee Insurance Schemes Implementing Body)
+- Work permits are assessed separately by the Uitvoeringsinstituut Werknemersverzekeringen – UWV (Employee Insurance Agency)

-- Non-EU/EEA nationals moving to the Netherlands usually apply for a gecombineerde vergunning voor verblijf en arbeid – GVVA (a combined residence and work permit, also known as a Single Permit).
+- Non-EU/EEA citizens moving to the Netherlands usually apply for a gecombineerde vergunning voor verblijf en arbeid – GVVA (a combined residence and work permit).
 To be eligible for a GVVA there must already be a job offer in place.

 - Some non-EU/EEA applicants are required to have completed the inburgering (civic integration) process before they are eligible to apply for a residence permit.